ajw998/recommendation-list/README.md

 * Edward Tufte, *The Visual Display of Quantitative Information* (2nd edn, Graphics Press 2007)

+### General Mathematics

+* Daniel Velleman, *How to Prove It: A Structured Approach* (3rd edn, Cambridge 2019)

 ### Statistics

 * George Casella and Roger Berger, *Statistical Inference* (2nd edn, Duxbury 2002)

+* Jerome H. Friedman, Robert Tibshirani, and Trevor Hastie, *The Elements of Statistical Learning* (2nd edn, Springer 2009)

 * Darrell Huff, *How to Lie with Statistics* (Penguin 1991)

 * Sheldon Ross, *A First Course on Probability* (5th edn, Prentice-Hall 1997)

+* Nate Silver, *The Signal and the Noise: The Art and Science of Prediction* (Penguin 2013)

 ### Law